 Cane Rosso is a great spot for a dining out experience (hint: go for happy hour!).
 They have way more than just pizza too, so a good spot if you’re dining with someone who doesn’t like pizza (um also, why are you friends with this person?)

 The yummy wood-fired pizza is easy to eat several slices of and there are plenty of appetizers to fill you up too.
+Also, best kept secret is the dessert pizzas.
+The Edgar has nutella and marshmallows and tbh I could live off only it!

 I first tried Bollo when it was brand new more than two years ago, and I’m happy to see that the wine bar/pizzeria is still alive and well on West Alabama and Shepherd.
 Go for the pizza, stay for the wine.